nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes from Step 4.

-**Use case: Mark student Attendance**
+**Use case: Mark person Attendance**

 **MSS**
-1. Tutor requests to mark attendance for a student in a selected tutorial session.
+1. Tutor requests to mark attendance for a person in a selected tutorial session.

 2. Teletutors App displays the list of students for the session.

-3. Tutor selects the student and specifies whether they are present or absent.
+3. Tutor selects the person and specifies whether they are present or absent.

 4. Teletutors App updates the attendance record and confirms the action.